$\mathbb{Z}_p$-torus actions on positively curved manifolds: The Proof of Theorem B

 Using the fact that and $k_2\geq 4$, a computation gives

 Hence, the induction hypothesis is satisfied and it then follows that $N_2$ is homotopy equivalent to $S^{n-k_2}$, $\RP^{n-k_2}$, $\CP^{(n-k_2)/2}$, or a lens space.
-Then the universal cover of $N_2$ satisfies the hypotheses of Lemma \ref{combo} and the result follows.
+Then the universal cover of $N_2$ satisfies the hypotheses of Lemma \ref{combo}and the result follows.
 This completes the proof of Case 1.

 \textbf{Case 2: $k_2 \leq 2$.} Since $k_1 \leq k_2$, it follows that $k_1=k_2=2$.
 As we saw in the proof of Case 1 of Theorem \ref{Gh+Zp}, it then follows that $N_1$ and $N_2$ intersect transversely.

 From Observation \ref{borelobserve}, we have that $N_1 \cap N_2$ is dim($N_1 \cap N_2$)-connected in $N_2$.
 It then follows from Part (2) of the Codimension Two Lemma \ref{codim2} that $M$ is homotopy equivalent to $S^n$, $\RP^n$, $\CP^{n/2},$ or a lens space.
 This completes the proof of Case 2. \end{proof}